T-R-I-T-E-J/web_res/08-audit-logging.md

 // 1.
 Low Traffic Alert (system may be down) if (eventsLastHour < 1) {
+  await sendAlert(
-  await sendAlert('CRITICAL: No audit events in last hour - system may be down');
+    "CRITICAL: No audit events in last hour - system may be down" );
 }

 // 2.
 High Traffic Alert (unusual activity) if (eventsLastMinute > 200) {
-  await sendAlert('WARNING: Unusually high audit activity', {
+  await sendAlert("WARNING: Unusually high audit activity", {
     rate: eventsLastMinute,
     threshold: 200,
   });